-1. The Chair or Co-Chairs, shall be the official spokesperson(s) of the BHC.
-The Chair or Co-Chairs shall carry out the policies of the BHC.
+- 1. The Chair or Co-Chairs, shall be the official spokesperson(s) of the BHCand shall carry out the policies of the BHC.
 The Chair or Co-Chairs shall preside at all meetings of the BHC and the Executive Committee and shall consult with the Director of BHS and MHSF.
-The Chair or Co-Chairs is/are ex-officio voting member(s) of all standing and ad hoc committees, but not of the Nominating Committee, unless the Chair is serving on the Nominating Committee.

-2. The Vice Chair shall serve as an aide to the Chair, shall consult with Director of BHS and MHSF at the request of the Chair, and shall serve as Acting Chair in the Chair's absence.

-3. The Secretary shall take minutes, or review the minutes prepared by other Commissioners or staff, of all BHC monthly meetings and Committee meetings prior to approval by the BHC, and serve as Acting Chair in the absence of the Chair and Vice Chair.
+The Chair or Co-Chairs is/are ex-officio voting member(s) of all standing and ad hoc committees, but not of the Nominating Committee. - 2.
+The Vice Chair shall serve as an aide to the Chair, shall consult with Director of BHS and MHSF at the request of the Chair, and shall serve as Acting Chair in the Chair's absence. - 3.
+The Secretary shall take minutes, or review the minutes prepared by other Commissioners or staff, of all BHC monthly meetings and Committee meetings prior to approval by the BHC and serve as Acting Chair in the absence of the Chair and Vice Chair.